Swahili (Kiswahili / کِسْوَهِيلِ)

 • Writing system: Arabic script, Latin script

-• Status: official language in Tanzania, Kenya, Uganda and the African Union; national language of DR Congo
+• Status: official language in Tanzania, Kenya, Rwanda and Uganda

 The majority of people in Tanzania and Kenya speak Swahili as a second language, and most educated Kenyans are fluent in the language, as it is compulsory in schools, and also taught in universities.
 In the Democratic Republic of Congo, Swahili is spoken in the five eastern provinces, and overall almost half of the population speak it.
 In Uganda Swahili is widely spoken among non-Baganda people, and is taught in schools.